 Lateral thinking in action

-Had we listened to de Bono’s critics over the years and eliminated ideas which weren’t validated by yes/no logic, then ThinkOTB would not have helped so many global brands reach their customers with inspiring creative ideas or big companies innovate to solve business challenges, or won awards for our creative thinking.
+Had we listened to de Bono’s critics over the years and eliminated ideas which weren’t validated by yes/no logic, then ThinkOTB would not have helped so many global brands reach their customers.
+Using lateral thinking and creativity allows us to design inspiring campaigns.
+Using both, we’ve come up with creative ideas and helped big companies innovate to solve business challenges.
+And that’s not to mention how it’s helped us win awards for our creative thinking.